AEW Rampage lineup: The card for Saturday's show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Saturday’s edition of the AEW Rampage television show.
+The following matches are advertised for Saturday’s live edition of the AEW Rampage television show.

 -Rush in action

 Powell’s POV: Another three-hour block of AEW with Rampage airing after Saturday’s AEW Collision.
-Both shows will be taped on Thursday in Portland, Oregon at Moda Center.
-Join me for my live review of the three-hour block starting with Dynamite as the show airs on TNT at 7CT/8ET followed by Rampage at 9CT/10ET.
+Both shows will be taped tonight in Portland, Oregon at Moda Center.
+Join me for my live review of the three-hour block starting with Collision as the show airs on TNT at 7CT/8ET followed by Rampage at 9CT/10ET.
 Will Pruett’s audio reviews of Collision are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment